51ngul4r1ty/atoll-core/docs/requirements/DATA_MODEL.md

 4. If an item is inserted above the top item, displayIndex should be `first item's displayIndex - 1` even if the number is negative.
 5. If an item is inserted below the bottom item, displayIndex should be `last item's displayIndex + 1`.
+6. If multiple items are inserted between two items then space them evenly.